PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/docs/ASN_Plan.md

 **From Peers (AS 65010, AS 65011):**
 - Accept peer + peer's customer routes
 - Reject routes with own ASN in path
 - Apply strict prefix filtering

----

-## Notes

-- All ASNs use private range (64512-65534) suitable for lab environments
-- iBGP uses route reflectors to avoid full mesh complexity
-- BGP-LS (Link State) distribution enables SR-TE path computation
-- Communities and route-maps provide granular policy control